ByteCatch-Games/Textemon-game-/README.md

 Before submitting a pull request, please make sure your changes are thoroughly tested and documented.
 All contributions must adhere to the project's code of conduct.

+**Upcoming features**

+We hope to add the ability to play PvP on multiple devices, saving of game progress, items, and other small details.

 **License**

 Textémon is released under the MIT license.
 See the LICENSE file for more details.